wp-plugins/user-language-switch/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-User Language Switch allows you to associate the original version and the translation of pages, posts and custom post types through custom fields in an easy and friendly way.
+User Language Switch allows each backend user to set the language displayed in the back-end and front-end of the site.
+ULS also allows to associate the original version and the translation of pages, posts and custom post types through custom fields in an easy and friendly way.
+You can easily create the language links by adding the [uls-language-selector] shortcode.
 The available languages are taken from the current theme and the wordpress installation.

 = Localization =